jinpeng/crop-upload/README.md

 - Crop: generate cropped image
 - UpToken: get updated Qiniu upload token on first time and when neccessary
 - Upload: upload generated cropped image to Qiniu cloud bucket, the bucket is set in crop-upload-server
+- Show: display image from Qiniu to verify